Fleury Logo

 Light, as I use it, is matter

 Soulages began to paint at a young age.
-He was influenced by the wall art of his native region and by Romanesque architecture, such as the abbey of Conques, whose stained-glass windows oriented him towards the question of light, which would become a constant dimension of his work.
-Admitted to the Beaux-Arts in Paris at the age of 20, he quickly gave up his training,
+He was influenced by the prehistoric art of his native region and by Romanesque architecture, which he discovered at the Abbey of Conques.
+The light perceived through the stained-glass windows of the church quickly sparked his interest — light, henceforth, would become the main focus of his life and work to come.
+Admitted to the Beaux-Arts in Paris at the age of 20, he quickly gave up his training, which struck him as too conformist.
+Before returning to Rodez however, he discovered modern art and the paintings of Cézanne and Picasso, which made a great impression on him.
+Slowly, he awakened to abstract art, to which he definitely devoted himself after the war when he returned to Paris to paint.

 Read more